Verdagraph/.github/profile/README.md

 The project as a whole encompasses three main areas:

-- **Garden Productivity Engine**: At its core, VerdanTech is a garden productivity tool which can be used by growers to assist in planning and tracking their systems, whether that is a single container, a sizeable backyard garden, or a sprawling food forest.
+- **Garden Productivity Engine**: At its core, VerdanTech is a garden productivity tool which can be used to assist in planning and tracking their systems, whether that is a single container, a sizeable backyard garden, or a sprawling food forest.
 This includes features such as the visualization of planting calendars, the manual and automatic spatio-temporal planning of crops, the distillation of available data into a realizable set of actions, and the synchronous multi-client use of all these systems.
 While the facilitation of a sustainable agriculture revolution is aspirational, these core features are intended to be useful to, if nothing else, the hobbyist gardener.
 - **Agro-Ecology Optimization Model**: The productivity model is extended to encompass metrics relevant to the sustainability of agriculture systems, including biodiversity, habitat, climate, nutrient and water cycles, and more.
 These metrics can then be used to shift productivity towards a holistic model of ecological health, allowing for the optimization of these systems to produce the desired quantity and diversity of food within a framework of ecological integration.
 - **IoT Automation Suite**: The model required to achieve these goals becomes more effective the easier it is to supply data as input and execute outputs in the world.
 Thus, the goal is to follow an internet-of-things approach to connecting the model with external devices and automating the process of obtaining input data and executing output tasks.
 Input devices include weather services, temperature, moisture, and rainfall sensors, and images paired with computer vision.
 Output devices include irrigation controllers and robotic farming equipment.
 The sci-fi endgame of this concept is to support an end-to-end fully autonomous agriculture system.